Active Since

 The company strives to be fully transparent with its pricing.
 Buying specialists walk you through their offers and provide a comparison based on a more traditional selling model.
 Many customers stated that they appreciated the rep’s honesty and attention to detail.

 However, some MarketPro Homebuyers reviews questioned the company’s credibility, saying they’ve had difficulty getting the company to stop contacting them.
-There have been two class action complaints against the company, both in 2021, claiming MarketPro has contacted people on the National Do Not Call Registry.
+There have been two class action complaints against the company, first in 2021 and again in 2023, claiming MarketPro has contacted people on the National Do Not Call Registry.[4][2]

-Based on review sites, the company appears to take complaints seriously.
+Based on responses left on review sites like the Better Business Bureau, the company appears to take complaints seriously.
 Reps will reach out to get more information from reviewers to remove them from the MarketPro mailing list.

 📍MarketPro Homebuyers locations